Polar Libraries Colloquy

+The Polar Libraries Colloquy is an international organization of librarians, archivists and others concerned with the collection, preservation, and dissemination of information dealing with the Arctic and Antarctic regions.

 Background

-The Polar Libraries Colloquy is an international organization of librarians, archivists and others concerned with the collection, preservation, and dissemination of information dealing with the Arctic and Antarctic regions.
-This organization grew out of the Northern Libraries Colloquy, which first met in Edmonton, Alberta, Canada in June, 1971.
+The Polar Libraries Colloquy grew out of the Northern Libraries Colloquy, which first met in Edmonton, Alberta, Canada in June 1971.
+The history of the Northern Libraries Colloquy was described by Geraldine Cooke in 1974.
+Later history of the Polar Libraries Colloquy was described by Andrews, as well as by Corley Murchison.

 The Colloquy meets biennially, by tradition alternating between Europe and North America.
-PLC is governed by an international Steering Committee and publishes a newsletter, Polar Libraries Bulletin, as well as Proceedings of the Colloquies.
-PLC is a member of the University of the Arctic.
-As a UArctic member, in 2022, PLC initiated a Thematic Network Decolonizing Arctic Library and Archives Metadata (DALAM).
+The Colloquy is governed by an international steering committee.
+It also publishes a newsletter, the Polar Libraries Bulletin, as well as proceedings of the Colloquies.
+The Polar Libraries Colloquy is a member of the University of the Arctic.
+As a UArctic member, the PLC initiated a thematic network for decolonizing Arctic libraries and archives metadata in 2022.